nasa-jpl/explorer-1/CONTRIBUTING.md

    StoryName2.args = { text: 'Example text 2' }
    ```

    CSF is a flexible format that allows for adding more controls and documentation to your stories.
-Please read the [storybook documentation](https://storybook.js.org/docs/html/api/csf) to learn more about CSF.
+Please read the [Storybook documentation](https://storybook.js.org/docs/html/api/csf) to learn more about CSF.

 #### Reusing another component template

-If your component reuses other components (e.g. if you were building a dialog box component that uses `BaseButton`), you can also do the same when creating your storybook template.
+If your component reuses other components (e.g. if you were building a dialog box component that uses `BaseButton`), you can also do the same when creating your Storybook template.
 Here is an example component template that imports `MyComponent` and reuses its template:

 ```js
 // AnotherComponent.js